-The increase in Federal Solutions Adjusted EBITDA attributable to Parsons Corporation was primarily due to business acquisitions and improved profit margins.
+The increase in Federal Solutions Adjusted EBITDA attributable to Parsons Corporation for the six months ended June 30, 2019 compared to the corresponding period last year was primarily due to business acquisitions and generally higher profit margins, net of the factors discussed above.
+These increases were primarily offset by the increase in IG&A as described above.